-The raw materials used in biobased adhesives and sealants are derived from biomass mostly produced by the agricultural and silvicultural processes.
-These materials are climate-neutral without affecting the environment when used in adhesives, sealants and other chemical products.
-The biobased materials replacing petroleum based polymers, tackifiers and waxes are presented in the table below.
+The raw materials used in biobased adhesives and sealants are derived from biomass which is mostly produced by the agricultural and silvicultural processes.
+Consequently, these materials are climate-neutral and the finished bio based adhesives and sealants do not affect the environment.
+See the biobased materials that can replace petroleum based polymers, tackifiers and waxes in the table below.

 |Biobased material type||Ingredients in biobased adhesives and sealants|